-2 These Certificates are issued and managed in accordance with the EV Guidelines and Baseline Requirements for Code Signing.
+These Certificates are issued and managed in accordance with the EV Guidelines and Baseline Requirements for Code Signing.
 The remaining Certificate types shall be issued and managed in accordance with the Baseline Requirements if so, indicated by the inclusion of CA/Browser Forum Policy OIDs as detailed in Section 1.2 below.

-3 These Certificates are issued and managed in accordance with the Baseline Requirements for Code Signing.
+These Certificates are issued and managed in accordance with the Baseline Requirements for Code Signing.

 Qualified Web Authentication eIDAS/UK eIDAS compliant qualified Certificates for web Certificates authentication (SSL) Certificates for Qualified Timestamping Certificates used for signing eIDAS compliant qualified timestamps S/MIME A Certificate to sign, verify, encrypt, and decrypt email.
+Mark Certificate Certificates intended for asserting a cryptographically verifiable and auditable binding between an identity, a logo, and a domain.